dmk07/spring/README.md

 # constructor inj
  ## while passing depndent obj to target class by constructor inj don't declare name="date". just pass ref in <con>.

+# Use Generic methods for better develope to avoid typecasting.